 League & Complex Contacts:

-What is the address of the complex and league (coming February 2019)?
+What is the address of the complex and league?

-The Wichita Regional Soccer Association (WRSA) will be a KSYSA and USYSA sanctioned league operated at the Stryker Sports Complex.
-The address of the complex and league will be 2999 N. Greenwich Rd, Wichita, KS 67226.
+The Wichita Regional Soccer Association (WRSA) will be a KSYSA and USYSA sanctioned league operated at Stryker Sports Complex.
+The address of the complex and league is 2999 N. Greenwich Rd, Wichita, KS 67226.

 How can I contact the Stryker Sports Complex office?

-You can reach the office via email at: email@example.com.
+You can reach the office via email at: firstname.lastname@example.org.
 We will respond to you normally in 24 hours.
-The office will add a phone line when the building construction is complete.
+The office phone number is 316-260-1060.

 What are the hours of the Stryker Sports Complex?

-Stryker hours will be 10-6:00pm M-F as well as weekends that the WRSA youth leagues are playing or an event is scheduled.
+Stryker hours will be 10am-6:00pm Monday to Friday as well as weekends that the WRSA youth leagues are playing or an event is scheduled.

 How can I contact the WRSA (Wichita Regional Soccer Association) league office?

-You can reach the office via email at: firstname.lastname@example.org.
+You can reach the office via email at: email@example.com.
 We will respond to your email normally within 24 hours.
-The office will add a phone line when the building construction is complete.
+The office phone number is 316-260-1060.
 During registration, call volume is higher with longer response time.
 Best to reach us via email as we are able to respond during free time.

 What are the office hours of the WRSA league office?

-Fall and Spring outdoor seasons for the months of July-Nov and Jan-May:
+Fall and Spring outdoor seasons for the months of July to November and January to May.

 Tuesday – Wednesday – Thursday 11:00 am – 6:00 pm